 In general, an applicant must file an appeal within 60 days of receiving a denial, but this time may extend if a claimant shows good cause.
 Requesting an appeal gives a person the chance to obtain more medical evidence, provide requested information about their assets, and obtain another doctor’s opinion.
 A diligent SSI denial lawyer in Buckhead can help an applicant gather essential evidence, submit an official request for an appeal, and complete any additional paperwork that SSA may require.

 Receiving a denial after initiating an SSI claim can be frustrating and confusing.
 Whether your denial is the result of confusion over your level of assets or your lack of automatically qualifying condition, legal recourse is available.

 A knowledgeable Buckhead SSI denial lawyer can help you understand the reason for your application’s rejection, initiate an appeal to keep your claim going, and gather necessary documentation for resubmission.
-There is a strict time limit to act after a denial, so do not hesitate to contact qualified legal counsel as soon as possible to discuss your case.
+There is a strict time limit to act after a denial, so do not hesitate to contact qualified disability advocates as soon as possible to discuss your case.

 Contact The Khaki Law Firm Today

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).